Kong/docs.konghq.com/app/0.9.x/configuration.md

 Additional settings inherited from lua-nginx-module allowing for more flexibility and advanced usage.

-See the lua-nginx-module documentation for more informations: https://github.com/openresty/lua-nginx-module
+See the lua-nginx-module documentation for more information: https://github.com/openresty/lua-nginx-module

 ---